akash-network/console/README.md

 ## API

 Provides data to the deploy website.
 The data is fetched from our Indexer database + coingecko for market data.
-This api also provide the endpoint for the [Web3 Index](https://web3index.org/) integration.
+This api also provides the endpoint for the [Web3 Index](https://web3index.org/) integration.

 Url: [api.cloudmos.io](https://api.cloudmos.io)
 Directory: [api](/api/)

 ## Indexer

 Fetch the latest blocks from RPC nodes.
 Saves the blocks & stats to our Indexer Database.
-For details on how the indexer work see the [Indexer README](./indexer/README.md)
+For details on how the indexer works see the [Indexer README](./indexer/README.md)

 Directory: [indexer](/indexer/)